skipgaribaldi/invariant-derivations/README.md

 The purpose of this README is to explain the contents of the magma scripts.

+## Description of some files

    * trace_base = general routines used in several of the scripts, not particularly mathematical
    * weyl-D4-E6 = Computations regarding specific elements in the normalizer of a maximal torus for types D4 and E6 used in the proof of Lemma 15.4
+   * bad-char = Check whether the module of invariant derivations for type A is free at the identity, over a field of prime characteristic, see Remark 5.13 in the paper

 ## Files with "inv" or "-M" in the name

-The files with "inv" in the name refer to the method of invariant derivations described in the paper.
+The files with "inv" in the name refer to the method of invariant derivations described in Part I of the paper.

    * inv.magma = the main routines for calculating with the method of invariant derivations
    * inv-exgroups.magma = compute the critical values of the trace on the adjoint representations of the compact exceptional groups except for E8, relies on inv